kplau1128/helpers-utilities/README.md

 - **Image Generation**: Generate images using a diffusion pipeline and check for blank outputs or errors.
 - **Logging**: Log results to TensorBoard or Weights and Biases for better visualization.
 - **Submodule Listing**: List all submodules of the VAE decoder hierarchically.

-## VAE Diagnostic Tool

-For detailed documentation about the VAE Diagnostic Tool, including features, usage, and best practices, please refer to the [VAE Diagnostic Tool Documentation](utility_diagnostic/vae/README.md).

 ## Requirements